Murder, Inc. (band)

-Murder, Inc. was a British industrial music supergroup formed in 1991, featuring vocalist Chris Connelly, Killing Joke members Geordie Walker, Paul Raven, "Big Paul" Ferguson, John Bechdel, and former Public Image Ltd drummer Martin Atkins.
+Murder, Inc. were a British industrial music supergroup formed in 1991, featuring Killing Joke members Geordie Walker, Paul Raven, "Big Paul" Ferguson, John Bechdel, and Martin Atkins, in addition to vocalist Chris Connelly.

-Formation
+History

-Martin Atkins joined Killing Joke as their drummer and later their manager in 1990.
+Martin Atkins joined Killing Joke as their drummer and later their manager in 1988.
 The band recorded the 1990 album Extremities, Dirt and Various Repressed Emotions after which they parted ways with singer Jaz Coleman.
-Keeping the line-up of Killing Joke (minus Coleman) together, Atkins formed Murder, Inc., recruiting Chris Connelly (who had worked with Ministry amongst others) to replace Coleman and former Killing Joke member Paul Ferguson as a second drummer.
+Along with Atkins on drums, the remaining lineup of Killing Joke consisted of Geordie Walker on guitar, Paul Raven on bass, and John Bechdel (a live member only) on keyboards.
+With that lineup intact, Atkins formed Murder, Inc., recruiting Chris Connelly (who had worked with Ministry amongst others) to replace Coleman as vocalist and former Killing Joke member Paul Ferguson as a second drummer.

-The band released their debut EP, Corpuscle, which featured tracks remixed by J. G. Thirlwell, in 1991 followed by their eponymous album in 1992.
-The album was recorded by Steve Albini who had already worked with Atkins on the Pigface album Gub and with Connelly on his album Whiplash Boychild.
+The band released their debut EP Corpuscle (which featured tracks remixed by J. G. Thirlwell) in 1991.
+The band quickly followed it up with their eponymous album in 1992.
+The album was recorded by Steve Albini, who had already worked with Atkins on the Pigface album Gub and with Connelly on his album Whiplash Boychild.
 The band played five live dates before disbanding later in 1992, due to "internal squabbles".

-In 1998 Connelly, Atkins, and Walker reconvened and formed another industrial supergroup with Jah Wobble called The Damage Manual.
+In 1998, Connelly, Atkins, and Walker reconvened and formed another industrial supergroup, with Jah Wobble and Lee Fraser, called The Damage Manual.